 Previously, the Royal Society Pfizer Africa Academies Programme provided training, mentoring and project support to develop and strengthen national science academies in Ghana, Tanzania and Ethiopia in partnership with Network of African Science Academies (NASAC).

-Supporting research consortia
+Supporting excellent research and researchers

 Our Africa-focused grant schemes support the development of promising individuals within the African research community.